apache/predictionio/examples/scala-video-base-with-data/README.md

 ) extends Serializable
 ```
 Engine will return class `PredictedResult` which contains property `itemScores: Array[ItemScore]`.
-So, since your result is of class`ItemScore`, you need modify it too.
+So, since your result items are of class`ItemScore`, you need modify this class too.
 In our example after modification you will have something similar to below
 ```scala
 case class ItemScore(